PogiNate/SublimeWiki/readme.md

 ##How You Could Help
 1. I would like to make the WikiWords linker more robust, and possibly find a way to have it identify (and therefore highlight) any words that are the names of other pages in the directory, so that you could use any word as a keyword, á la [Tomboy](http://projects.gnome.org/tomboy/).
+2. Take over this project!
+I haven't been maintaining it for quite a while now.
+If you would like to take up the reigns of SublimeWiki that would probably be a good thing.

 [pragLearn]: http://www.amazon.com/gp/product/1934356050?ie=UTF8&tag=httpnatedicco-20&linkCode=shr&camp=213733&creative=393185&creativeASIN=1934356050&ref_=sr_1_1&qid=1335329539&sr=8-1
 [DropBox]: http://db.tt/WW19iU5